care-ai-mlops/care-companion/README.md

 In canary testing, the model will be deployed to a small subset of real users, allowing us to evaluate its performance in a live environment.
 The continuous feedback loop will collect doctor feedback on predictions, using this data to retrain the model periodically and improve its accuracy over time.

 `Difficulty Points` Attempting from Unit-6 & Unit-7:
-<ul> <li> We will build a dashboardfor the engineers to be able to look into the data drift during training and post-training to ensure that the model is working</li>
+<ul> <li> We will build a dashboard for the engineers to be able to look into the data drift during re-training to ensure that the model is working as expected.</li>
  <li>We will also monitor the model through the same dashboard to check the model health. </li>
 </ul>